Sometimes, when you confront the errors of Rome with the Bible, some Catholics will likely respond saying:

 “What makes your interpretation of the Bible infallible?
 Are you an authentic interpreter of the Bible?”

-Marcus Grodi, a convert to Rome, also used this rhetoric device:
+Marcus Grodi, a Catholic convert, also employed this rhetoric device:

 There are several weaknesses in this claim.